bsvdoom/rpi-digital-photo-frame/README.md

 ***************************************************
 Tips

+- you can upload pictures from any browser just by entering your pi's ip address.

 - you might want to set the screen size to 1080p, to do that do the following.
 ```
 sudo nano /boot/config.txt